 SUSSEX AREA YOUNG ARTS PROJECTS

-West Dean College. - during the 2017/2018 academic year, two students have received financial support from TAS Sussex Area, funded by contributions from individual societies and the profits of our Area Special Interest Days.
+In the 2017/2018 academic year, two students received financial support from TAS Sussex Area, funded by contributions from individual societies and the profits of our Area Special Interest Days.
 For an overview of our links with the College click here.
 TAS Sussex Area scholar Stephen Loader received two prizes at the recent awards ceremony held on 5 July 2018, both for his outstanding skills in Horology (clock restoration).
 Local TAS societies also presented prizes at this event, to Sarah Askey for her work with Book and Manuscript restoration, and to Jane McNair for her creations under the Visual Arts heading.
 For further details of all four awards please click here.
-For more information about Stephen's major project please click his Spring Term report here an his End-of Year report here.
-Sarah's most recent report on her work can be seen here.
+For more information about Stephen's major project please click his Spring Term report here and his End-of Year report here.
+Sarah's most recent work can be seen here.
 For an example of Jane McNair's work click here.
-Our second 2017/2018 scholar, Rosie Blay also completes this summer and her Spring Term report is here, and her End-of-Year report here.
-Anyone who has ever dropped and broken a vauable ceramic piece can take heart that Rosie now has the skills to reconstruct it.
+Our second 2017/2018 scholar, Rosie Blay also completed this summer and her Spring Term report is here, and her End-of-Year report here.
+Anyone who has ever dropped and broken a valuable ceramic piece can take heart that Rosie now has the skills to reconstruct it.
 Brilliant!

 Gill Baker.
 Young Arts Area Coordinator